 If you’re keen to know what mum knows and learn more about chamomiles many under-the-radar benefits, then join us, as we look at how it solves one of the skin’s biggest issues – sensitivity.

 The chamomile family

 This family of exotic oils includes three chamomiles: German, Roman, and Moroccan.

-Like every family, there is always going to be a black sheep, and in this case, it is Moroccan, the oil is obtained from the flower of ormenis multicaulis and its chemical profile is quite different from the other chamomiles, and it has no use in skincare or aromatherapy.
+Like every family, there is always going to be a black sheep.
+In this case, it is Moroccan, the oil is obtained from the flower of ormenis multicaulis, and its chemical profile is quite different from the other chamomiles.
+It has no use in skincare or aromatherapy.